nytud/HunTag3/README.md

-HunTag3 - A sequential tagger for NLP combining the linear classificator Scikit-learn/LinearRegressionClassifier and Hidden Markov Models
+HunTag3 - A sequential tagger for NLP combining the Scikit-learn/LinearRegressionClassifier linear classifier and Hidden Markov Models.

 Based on training data, HunTag3 can perform any kind of sequential sentence tagging and has been used for NP chunking and Named Entity Recognition.

+HungTag3 is a fork of the HunTag (https://github.com/recski/HunTag) project.

 # Differences between HunTag3 and HunTag
-HunTag has numerous features, that has been replaced in multiple steps (see commits).
+HunTag has numerous features that have been replaced in multiple steps (see commits).
 These are:
-- Latin-2 encoding -> UTF-8
+- Latin-2 encoding -> UTF-8 encoding
 - Python2 -> Python3
 - cType -> NumPy/SciPy arrays
 - Liblinear -> Scikit-learn/LinearRegressionClassifier
-- Performance: memory comnsumption is 25% less, training time 22% greater
+- Performance: memory comnsumption is 25% lower, training time is 22% higher (measured on the Szeged TreeBank NP chunker task)

-However, there exist transitional versions, they are not supported!
-In this repository the following transitional versions can be found:
+Some transitional versions also exist, but they are not supported.
+In this repository the following transitional versions (commits) can be found:

 - Code cleanup: Latin-2 + Python2 + cType + Liblinear
 - Convert to Python3-UTF-8: UTF-8 + Python3 + cType + Liblinear